forewing/forewing/README.md

 - I'm a beginner photographer, enjoy recording every beautiful moments of daily life with my α73.

-    You can get some of my photography on my [gallery](https://forewing.github.io/gallery/).
+    You can get some of my photograph on my [gallery](https://forewing.github.io/gallery/).

 ## 💡 Projects